jhole89/classifying-cancer/README.md

 ### Execution

-1. Go to the project directory: `cd classifying-cancer`.
+1. Go to the sub-project directory:
+`cd classifying-cancer/dnn_data_classifier` or

-2. Run either `python dnn_data_classifier/main.py` or `python cnn_image_classifier/main.py` depending on whether you want to classify tumour measurements or tumour images (it is recommended that you read the relevant README's first).
+`cd classifying-cancer/cnn_image_classifier` depending on whether you want to classify tumour measurements or tumour images (it is recommended that you read the relevant README's first).

+2. Run the relevant main.py script: `python main.py` or `python cnn_image_classifier/main.py`.

 ### Coding style